 Exporting files to Dropbox in Ruby using the Dropbox SDK

 Integrating Dropbox file exports into your Ruby applications can streamline your workflow and enhance functionality.
-This guide walks you through using the Dropbox SDK for Ruby to upload files programmatically, providing practical examples to help you automate file uploads to Dropbox.
+This guide demonstrates how to use the Dropbox SDK for Ruby to automate file uploads with practical examples.

 Prerequisites